lukeliasi/binance-dca-bot/README.md

 ### Alternative: Using Docker

-You can also build a **Docker** image of the bot and run it without having to install NodeJs.
+You can also build a **Docker** image of the bot and run it without having to install Node.js.
 To do that, and assuming [Docker](https://docs.docker.com/get-docker/) is installed, first build the image:

 ```
 docker build -t binance-dca-bot .